pythonlib

 Parameters:

-programname – the new programname
+name – the new program name

-setpath(pythonpath: str) None[source]
+set_path(path: str) None[source]

 Set the default module search path